inzva/game-playing-with-RL/README.md

 * The Taxi: In this lab, you will train a taxi to pick up and drop off passengers.

 ### Continuous Space
-1- MountainCarContinuous-v0 with Actor Critic/PPO
+* MountainCarContinuous-v0 with Actor Critic/PPO
-2- BipedalWalker-v2 with Deep Deterministic Policy Gradients (DDPG)/ Genetic Algorithms.
+* BipedalWalker-v2 with Deep Deterministic Policy Gradients (DDPG)/ Genetic Algorithms.

 ## RL Algorithms
-==> Cross-Entropy Method
+** Cross-Entropy Method

 The cross-entropy (CE) method is a Monte Carlo method for importance sampling and optimization.
 It is applicable to both combinatorialand continuous problems, with either a static or noisy objective.
 The method approximates the optimal importance sampling estimator by repeating two phases:

-1--Draw a sample from a probability distribution.
+* Draw a sample from a probability distribution.

-2--Minimize the cross-entropy between this distribution and a target distribution to produce a better sample in the next iteration.
+* Minimize the cross-entropy between this distribution and a target distribution to produce a better sample in the next iteration.